• About

 Small Firm Diaries

-FAI, in collaboration with L-IFT & MFO, in-country partners, and other academic researchers
+FAI, in collaboration with research implementation partners EA Consultants, L-IFT, & MFO, in-country partners, and other academic researchers

 There are many initiatives to help small firms in low-income communities thrive, and yet, on average, small firms don’t grow.
 What are the barriers impeding small firm growth?
 Can a deeper understanding of the financial lives and choices of these firms unlock new opportunities?